ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0039-policy-statement-of-the-council-of-ministers.md

 - **goal–instrument contradictions** (sovereignty vs. MoU revocation; tourism vs. gambling exclusion),
 - **strategy conflicts** (OECD accession vs. domestic preference and import bans),
 - **implementation gaps** (net zero vs. partial measures; education reform vs. absent structural levers),
-- and **narrative compression** (broad, long‑term reforms under constrained parliamentary and fiscal conditions).
+- **narrative compression** (broad, long‑term reforms under constrained parliamentary and fiscal conditions).

 This report does not infer intent or sincerity.
 It documents that, when read as a **technical specification of state action**, the policy statement contains **multiple internal tensions** that would, in a software or systems‑engineering context, be flagged as: